50 Years of Experience in NJ Bankruptcy Law

 • Student loans due and owing for less than five years (unless extreme hardship is shown.)

-• Debts which you fail to list on your bankruptcy schedules.
+• Debts that you fail to list on your bankruptcy schedules.

-There are many issues which can prevent a debt from being discharged, which is why it is critical to have one of our experienced lawyers on your side who can advocate on your behalf.
-Our goal is to use a Chapter 7 bankruptcy to help you get a fresh start by providing debt relief.
-Contact a Firm attorney today to discuss whether your debts potentially would be dischargeable in a chapter 7 bankruptcy.
+There are many issues that can prevent a debt from being discharged, which is why it is critical to have one of our experienced lawyers on your side who can advocate on your behalf.
+Cosner Law Group will guide you through Chapter 7 bankruptcy to help you get a fresh start on debt relief.

 If you have assets with financial value, the Court-appointed Chapter 7 bankruptcy trustee may have the right to take and sell those assets for the benefit of your creditors.
 Some property is “exempt” and may not be subject to sale in this fashion.
 Contact Cosner Law Group today to discuss which exemptions may be applicable to help protect your assets from being sold by the bankruptcy trustee for the benefit of your creditors.

-The process of filing a Chapter 7 bankruptcy frequently is confusing and time consuming.
-With our knowledgeable attorneys on your side, we can make the process smoother and easier.
-Contact us today if you are contemplating filing Chapter 7 bankruptcy and have questions or need help with the process.
+The process of filing a Chapter 7 bankruptcy is frequently confusing and time-consuming.
+With our knowledgeable attorneys on your side, we can make the process easier.

 • Helping you enroll in mandatory credit counseling